thanhnamit/ntn-blog/content/post/2021-01-15-opentelemetry-observability-part1.markdown

 ### Explore OTel examples with ShortenIt

 ShortenIt solution provides similar functionalities as **tinyurl.com** website.
-Basically, we can generate a short URL from a very long one, short URLs save space for sharing, displaying or printing.
+Basically, we can generate a short URL from a very long one.
+Short URLs save space for sharing, displaying or printing.
 In the following design, two main services `api-shortenit-v1` and `grpc-alias-provider-v1` are implemented with OTel to send its telemetry data (metrics, traces) to backend collectors (Prometheus and Jaeger).

 ![Shortenit Design](/img/posts/2021-01-15-shortenit.png 'Shortenit')